 The ideal temperature for the White Fusion ranges from 60 to 70 degrees Fahrenheit.
 If you grow other tropical plants (most houseplants are tropical), this Calathea will fit in with them well as it needs the same room temperatures.

 I’m most comfortable when the thermostat is set to moderate or warm temperatures.
-This means that I keep my Calathea in the room where I spend the most time.
+This means that I keep my Calathea prayer plant in the room where I spend the most time.

 I have to mention that the White Fusion can’t withstand lower temperatures, so if the temperature drops below 50 degrees Fahrenheit, your plant will struggle to grow.